NyashniyVladya/ytdl7000/README.md

 --------------------------

-# Extension for easy downloading videos from YouTube for chromium browsers, based on 'yt-dlp'.
+# Extension for easy downloading videos from many video hostings (e.g. YouTube, etc.) for chromium browsers, based on 'yt-dlp'.

 > [!IMPORTANT]
 > Before installing, make sure that your PC has `Python` 3.9 or higher and `ffmpeg`.